-My current research agenda highlights three areas of research, two of my academic passions and one field which, I have experience in, but have just started applying it at UNESCO-IHE:
+My current research agenda highlights three areas of research, two of my academic passions and one field which, I have experience in, as applied in my work at IHE Delft:

 - The first of my interests involves exploring numerical methods in Computational Hydraulics and accuracy of models for river systems for 1/2/3 dimensions, with special focus on floods.

 - My second interest encompasses studying large water bodies, lakes and reservoirs, from the point of view of operating and water quality assessment.

 - The third point on my research agenda includes the optimization and development of decision support systems for Water distribution networks.

 As part of the research agenda I am guiding PhD students within the Hydroinformatics Chair Group of the UNESCO-IHE Institute for Water Education.
 A number of themes that potential PhD students may want to consider as the basis for a PhD study, are defined bellow.
 I am highlighting only the themes I am involved in.
 For detailed information on the whole UNESCo-IHE PhD themes and programmes, please consult http://www.unesco-ihe.org.

 Currently I am involved in PhD research in the following themes (each of which would lead to more specific topics):